mpsych/ODM/README.md

 ### 2. Variational Autoencoder (VAE)
 - `caselist`: The path to the final file of good images.
 This is the file that will be created by the 5BHIST stage and used as input for the VAE stage.
 - `contamination`: The proportion of outliers in the data.
 This is a number between 0 and 1.
 If you do not know the proportion of outliers in your data, you can set this to 0.15.
-- `verbose`: Whether to print progress messages to stdout.
-If set to `True`, progress messages will be printed to stdout.
-If set to `False`, the script will run silently.
 - `batch_size`: The batch size to use for loading the images.
 This is the number of images that will be loaded into memory at a time.
 If you have a large amount of memory, you can increase this number to speed up the process.
 If you have a small amount of memory, you may need to decrease this number to avoid running out of memory.
+- `verbose`: Whether to print progress messages to stdout.
+If set to `True`, progress messages will be printed to stdout.
+If set to `False`, the script will run silently.
+- `final_output`: The path to the final output file.
+This is the file that will be created by the VAE stage and is the final output of the pipeline (All the good images).

 ## Citation
 If you use this code in your research, please cite the following paper: